sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <h3>📖 Definition:</h3>
-Does the video maintain an extreme close-up shot throughout, focusing very tightly on specific details or features?
+Does the video maintain an extreme close-up shot throughout, consistently isolating a very small detail of the subject or scene?

 <details>
 <summary><h4> Question (Definition)</h4></summary>